What Is Electronic Signature Software and What Are the Benefits?

 An electronic signature, or an eSignature, is a legally binding way to sign documents online, much like how you would sign a document with a pen.
 They can come in many forms, including scanned, typewritten, a unique representation of characters or an electronic representation of a handwritten signature.
 Electronic signatures can be divided into three groups: simple, advanced and qualified, based on their creation, security and identification.
-However, electronic signatures are only as good as the electronic signature software that created them, therefore it is important to consider what technology you will use for your business.
+However, electronic signatures are only as good as the electronic signature software that created them, therefore it is important to consider what technology you will use for your business processes.

-Better quality electronic signature software can offer:
+Great electronic signature software can offer:

 - Authentication – identifying the signatory and linking them to the information.